Joint Worldwide Intelligence Communications System: Counterterrorism

 JWICS operates as the highest level network in the DoD's information cyberspace.
 It is a controlled network, and the information contained within it is of great importance to both the US, and other parties looking for information.

 Because of its importance, a key issue surrounding JWICS is the threat of cyberterrorism.
 Foundations like JWICS present critically important assets that if infiltrated, can lead to information and/or strategic advantages.
 This is not dissimilar to how strategic points like bases or fortresses would be infiltrated in regular warfare.

 The vulnerability of cyber networks lies in their construction.
 Structures are created through software written by individuals whose mistakes create vulnerabilities for those who want to protect information, and opportunities for those seeking it.
 In addition, cyberterrorism is not restricted by geographical bounds.
 Networks can be hacked remotely from across the globe without warning.
 This creates jurisdictional issues for enforcement.

 A key vulnerability for secret level networks such as JWICS is what is described as a 'sneakernet threat.'
 These systems are designed to be separate from the unclassified internet, creating a protection from malware.
 However, the systems also rely on users uploading documents from the internet.
 This creates a risk of viruses being passed on along with the information into the secure system.

-An example of this threat came to reality in 2008 when Russian malware made its way into the SIPRNET system by way of a thumb-drive which was plugged into classified-level computers accessing the network.
-These computers lacked virus protection due to their detachment from the internet, and were compromised as a result.
-The virus, once gaining access to these networks, acted as a 'beachhead' which allowed the transfer of data to foreign computers The hack was, at the time, the largest compromise of US cybersecurity in history, and initially led to a ban on the use of thumb-drives. this was later repealed.
+This threat became a reality in 2008 when a thumb drive carrying Russian malware was plugged into classified-level computers accessing the network.
+These computers lacked virus protection due to their detachment from the internet and were compromised as a result.
+The virus, after gaining access to these networks, acted as a 'beachhead' which allowed the transfer of data to foreign computers The hack was, at the time, the largest compromise of US cybersecurity in history, and initially led to a ban on the use of thumb-drives.
+This was later repealed.